-How Islay’s weather influences Kilchoman scotch whiskySeptember 11, 2018
+How Islay’s weather influences Kilchoman Single Malt Scotch WhiskySeptember 11, 2018

-Islay.
-Famous for its whisky, beautiful scenery and remarkable history.
+The island of Islay is famous for its peated single malt whisky, beautiful scenery and remarkable history.
 The weather, on the other hand, can be infamous.
 Whilst temperatures rarely fall below freezing, wind speeds sometimes exceed 100mph and it once rained for over 90 days in a row.
 Both Islay and Islay Whiskies, none more so than Kilchoman, are a product of this unique environment.
+So let’s look at how the weather influences our whisky.

 Savage winter winds